Myelodysplastic Syndromes (MDS)

 *Links on this page will take you to content on the cancer.net website.
 Links will open in a new window.

-There are several subtypes of MDS, and some subtypes of MDS may eventually develop into acute myeloid leukemia (AML), a cancer of the blood in which immature cells (blasts) increase and grow uncontrollably.
-For more information on AML, read the Guide to Leukemia, Acute Myeloid (AML).
+There are several subtypes of MDS, and some subtypes of MDS may eventually turn into acute myeloid leukemia (AML), a cancer of the blood in which immature cells called blasts increase and grow uncontrollably.

 - Risk Factors

 - Symptoms and Signs

 - Subtypes and Classifications

 - Treatment Options